All Things Gaul

 Good for tourists, as it includes some major Louvre Icons such as the Venus de Milo and Mona Lisa, but you also get impish Eros and his arrows, and of course opulent wedding feasts!
 This hunt is appropriate for private couples visiting Paris to celebrate their romance, Hen parties, or of course destination weddings.
 There’s nothing like a treasure hunt to break the ice between the bride and groom’s guests – plus it provides an event in one of Paris’s most visited tourist sites whilst having FUN!

 THATLou Goes Ghoulish on the Death Hunt!
-Originally built for Halloween, hunters are sent on the prowl for splendid 17th C Dutch Vanitas (bonus for pointing out the skulls or hourglasses reminding you of your imminent demise!), French monarch’s tombs (think of fuzzy creatures warming their feet), Roman sarcophagi and Egyptian Mummies, and of course plenty of European paintings of miracles such as Christ sprouting from the grave!
-Apart from being dark, be sure you're bursting with energy, as this hunt gets you to all three wings, on all four levels.
+Originally built for Halloween, hunters are sent on the prowl for splendid 17th C Dutch Vanitas (bonus for pointing out the skulls or hourglasses reminding you of your imminent demise!), French monarch’s tombs (which can get gory), Roman sarcophagi and Egyptian Mummies, and of course plenty of European paintings of miracles such as Christ sprouting from the grave!
+Apart from being dark, be sure you're bursting with energy, as this hunt gets you to all three wings, on all four levels (i.e. that's a warning for kids unaccustomed to walking long stretches).

 THATLou Arts + Sciences

-The Arts + Science hunt is not suggested for the idle visitor to Paris, but for local school groups wishing to illustrate the connection between these two, often disparately-treated subjects.
-Each of the 25 pieces of treasure included is accompanied by a scientific p.o.v., sometimes with formulas and graphs when need-be.
+The Arts + Science hunt is reserved for school groups wishing to illustrate the connection between these two, often disparately-treated subjects.
+Each of the pieces of treasure included is accompanied by a scientific p.o.v., sometimes with formulas and graphs when need-be.
 For example David + Goliath discusses the difference between Centripetal + Centrifugal Forces to address the use of David's sling.
 We also have a quiz which teachers may opt for (additionally) concerning the hunt.
 It was originally created for "Science Academie" an NGO associated with ENS, Ecole Normale Superieur (France's MIT).
+It does not cover Louvre Icons.

 THATLou Corporate Hunt